-For the pneumatic connection(s), use an air pressure of 4 to 6 bar.
+For the pneumatic connection of the air preparation unit, use an air pressure of approximately 6-10 bar.
+For the pneumatic magnetic bars, use an air pressure of 4-6 bar.

 5.8 Air quality

 The device is equipped with a single compressed air connection to the pneumatic system as standard.
 Take into account the difference in air quality of the air blower in the product channel and the compressed air used to operate the magnetic bars.